vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 The MLP mixer sam fruit disease model finished training at epoch 45 with 92% as the peak val accuracy.
 The Confusion matrix shows only alternaria mango as the possible issue, rest of all the classes are very nice.
 Also it was still increasing,so I will continue training this.

+## 13/3/2026

+After Epoch 15, it is at 64.51% test accuracy.
+Slightly better but that might be the limit as there wasn't any change in the val accuracy from epochs 7 to 15.
+Per class F1 score is decently distributed with lowest being tomato septoria leaf spot at 0.49.
+MLP mixer sam fruit got 92% val accuracy at the end of 60 epochs so not much change there but Alternaria mango did improve to 0.3 f1 score but in its place a few other classes got slightly worse, keeping the final accuracy same.
+Hmm, so that's its limit.
+I wonder if it was pre-trained on ImageNet as well, how much better it could get.
+But for now, for Fruit disease, the highest is Swin-HViT (again), and Swin-HViT's result on Tomato Potato is 64.5% test accuracy on the cropped data after 15 epochs.

+Partially created the results.md for previous experiment of 17 class rice disease.

+Had the progress meet

+Created the results.md for the rice disease 17 classes (all excluding leaf smut and leaf blast) and pushed to github.
+Tried to design slightly better than previous ones but its okayish.
+Still decent, not bad.

+Added the notebooks for the fruit disease dataset experiments (Swin-HViT(who would've guessed eh), MLP mixer sam) Also created a results.md for this experiment and pushed to github.
+Also started looking through VLMs and related approaches that differ from normal image classification and segmentation.

+Here is what I have understood about VLMs for classification in general and some specific details on plant disease data.
+I will of course continue looking through more.
+The main benefit of using a VLM for classification comes from the limitations of CNNs, ViTs, etc in chaotic real-world scenarios where they can't understand semantic context.
+When a VLM combines the text-based semantic context into the image, the overall information present becomes much stronger, enabling almost human-like reasoning.
+A potential problem with VLMs is that those trained on generic internet data fail on specific, detailed, fine-grained tasks.
+Thus, there is a need to pre-train on similar data.
+I can obviously test things out myself when dealing with this.
+Although they are bad at zero-shot, it seems many VLMs are very good when trained with few-shot.
+There is obviously the problem with adoption in edge devices because they are much more resource-intensive than normal models.
+But I believe it should be possible to keep them small as long as the focus is highly specific.

+Continuing with the research, I found LeafNet: https://ieee-dataport.org/documents/leafnet-large-scale-dataset-training-image-text-models-leaf-disease-identification
+It's a pretty large dataset for training VLMs.
+Took a while to find, but it's certainly very useful.
+The only problem is that it seems to be paid.
+I wonder if it's available anywhere for free or if there's some way to get access.
+Though given the work is for the company, it would be commercial work, and so student access won't be possible Hmm.
+Anyways, also there's AgroBench: https://huggingface.co/datasets/risashinoda/AgroBench which is pretty neat.
+And I suppose since it's available on HuggingFace, it should be free?
+In terms of models, there's SCOLD (Soft target Contrastive learning for leaf disease), which uses Swin-T and Roberta paralely.
+And there's a few other details which I'll go in deep detail in when an overview is complete.
+There's also Agri-LLaVA.
+Hmm, pretty interesting stuff.
+Let's start with SCOLD then.